Hatsune Miku and her merry friends.* From left to right, Kagamine Len and Rin, Hatsune Miku, and Megurine Luka. Not pictured: Kaito and Meiko.

 Deal with the Devil: Of a sorts in Dream-Eating Monochrome Baku.
 Len, a baku (read: dream-eating spirit), makes a contract with a girl to eat all of her bad dreams.
 After he finishes eating her bad dreams, he continues eating her dreams until the girl can't dream anymore.

-The Dev Team Thinks of Everything: There are several songs in F where, even though a character may not appear as a selectable module, s/he will still appear in the song.
+There are several songs in F series where, even though a character may not appear as a selectable module, s/he will still appear in the song.
 If you select a Vocaloid other than the default, the default character will replace the selected one within the song.
-Taken to another level in "Rin-chan Now!", where the selected character's name and color appears correctly on their Twitter-like feed, even Haku, Teto and Neru.
+Taken to another level in "Rin-chan Now!", where the selected character's name and color appears correctly on their Twitter-like feed, even Haku, Teto and Neru, as well as Sakine Meiko.

 Several modules in Project Diva F, like Linkage and FOnewearl, have glow-in-the-dark light up panels built in.